P0W/option_strategies/README.md

     ```

 3. Configure API Keys:
 Follow the instructions in the [official 5paisa documentation](https://tradestation.5paisa.com/apidoc) to obtain your API keys.
 These keys will be used to authenticate and authorize the trading operations.
+One can use the use their TOTP login as well.

 4. Create a `creds.json` file:
 Create a file named `creds.json` in the root directory of your project.
 Populate it with the following fields obtained from the API key setup and additional details as required for 0.6.7 version of py5paisa SDK: